Lead Still Used in Ammunition

 For hundreds of years, lead was used as an additive in paint, gasoline, pipes, and other materials.
 Citing lead’s extreme health risks to humans, especially children, in 1977, the U.S. Consumer Product Safety Commission banned lead paint in residential and public buildings as well as in toys and furniture.
 In 1996, it was banned from use in gasoline.

-Unfortunately, the use of lead in bullets and shotgun pellets continues to provide a pathway for lead poisoning in humans and wildlife, including Golden Eagles, hawks, and vultures.
+Unfortunately, the use of lead in bullets and shotgun pellets continues to provide a pathway for lead poisoning in humans and wildlife, including Golden Eagles, hawks, and condors.

-Other birds mistake spent shot for seed in fields and forests, while diving birds like Common Loons swallow lead fishing tackle while foraging on lake bottoms.
+Other birds such as Mourning Doves mistake spent shot for seed in fields and forests, while diving birds like Common Loons swallow lead fishing tackle while foraging on lake bottoms.

-Lead bullet fragments or residues in game meat also pose a significant risk to hunters and their families. huntingwithnonlead.org.
+Lead bullet fragments or residues in game meat also pose a significant risk to hunters and their families.
+For more information see huntingwithnonlead.org.

 Perhaps the most iconic example of the impact lead toxicity can have on a species’ population is that of the California Condor.

-As of October 2014, more than 400 California Condors remained, but numbers had dipped as low as 22 in 1987 due in part to lead poisoning caused by eating animal carcasses containing lead shot.
+As of 2019, 500 California Condors remain after numbers had dipped as low as 22 in 1987 due in part to lead poisoning caused by eating animal carcasses containing lead shot.

-A 2012 press release reported that two-thirds of California Condor deaths were caused by lead poisoning.
+A 2012 study found that two-thirds of California Condor deaths were caused by lead poisoning.
 To this day, between 45 and 95 percent of the condor population tests positive for lead exposure.
 In response, California passed a law that will phase out the use of lead ammunition for any hunting purpose by July 1, 2019.

 We encourage the hunting and fishing communities to follow the military’s lead and to switch to non-lead alternatives as well.